cameroncuster/cameroncuster.github.io/about.md

 <img src="assets/me.jpg" alt="me" style="float: right; margin: 0 0 20px 20px; width: 40%;">

-I am currently a Codepoint Fellow at Sutter Hill Ventures working at a stealth startup in the Bay Area.
+I am currently a Codepoint Fellow at Sutter Hill Ventures working at a startup in the Bay Area.

 In college I spent most of my time solving programming and math problems for fun.